 Instead, try to stay in the present moment, do what you can to manage your pain, but accept that some pain sensation may be inevitable.
 Focus your attention on what you want from life and figure out a way to take your pain along for the ride.

-Here are some additional ways to cope:
+Here are additional ways to cope:

-- Practice Active Stress Management: The muscle tension associated with stress can make chronic pain worse.
+- Practice active stress management: the muscle tension associated with stress can make chronic pain worse.
 Watch your stress levels and use relaxation tools, like deep breathing, to help you relax.

-- Track Your Pain: Keeping some sort of record of your pain levels can help you learn more about what helps with your pain and what doesn’t.
+- Track your pain: keeping some sort of record of your pain levels can help you learn more about what helps with your pain and what doesn’t.
 For example, if you notice you barely slept the night before a hard pain day, it is a clue that good sleep is essential to managing your pain.

-- Take Breaks and Modify: Rather than not doing what you love, try to figure out a way to modify your favorite activity and/or take regular breaks.
+- Take breaks and modify: rather than not doing what you love, try to figure out a way to modify your favorite activity and/or take regular breaks.
 If possible, try to take breaks before your pain flares.

 For Further Reading